101 Cooking For Two

 browning cheese on sandwiches under broiler.

-• Serve with the cooking solution as au jus for dipping.
+• Serve hot with the cooking liquid (au jus) on the side for dipping.

 French dip sandwich with au jus in a blue bowl.